High-Risk Merchant Account in Canada

 High-Risk Merchant Accounts in Canada: A Complete Guide

-High-risk Canadian businesses encounter difficulties in obtaining approval for merchant accounts.
-Acquiring banks impose strict requirements, making the process challenging.
-Some businesses get lucky and find a good solution after applying to many providers.
+High-risk businesses in Canada encounter difficulties in obtaining approval for merchant accounts.
+Many acquiring banks impose strict requirements, making the process challenging.
+Some businesses get lucky and find a suitable solution after applying to multiple providers.
 Many struggle to find any provider willing to say yes.
-These businesses, despite being legal, face challenges to survival.
+These businesses, despite being legal, face survival challenges.

-At QuadraPay, we understand this challenge.
+At QuadraPay, we understand these pain points.
 This is why our content team has written this cheat sheet.
 This industry guide explores everything about high-risk merchant accounts in Canada.
-We are confident this guide will help you to be in a much better position.
-You will understand ways to remove the obstacles that may come in your quest to get a merchant account.
-You can also listen to the audio version of this cheat sheet on this page and our social media handles.
+We are confident that this guide will help you understand ways to remove the obstacles that may arise in your quest to get a merchant account.
+You can listen to the audio version or watch the video version of this cheat sheet on our social media handles.
 Let’s begin.

 What is a high-risk merchant account in Canada?

 A high-risk merchant account in Canada is a specialized bank account for businesses classified as high-risk by banks.
 It allows them to accept credit card payments.
 These accounts function like regular merchant accounts but come with key differences.
-Underwriting is stricter, rates are higher, and proactive monitoring is required.
-Certain restrictions may apply based on the industry and risk level.
+Underwriting is stricter, rates are slightly higher, and proactive monitoring is required.
+Certain restrictions apply based on the industry and merchants risk profile.

-Banking institutions have their own style of operations.
-They decide which industries they want to work with and which industries they do not wish to work with.
+Banking institutions have their style of operations.
+They choose which industries to work in and which to avoid.
 Every bank has its own risk appetite.
-It is a fact that certain industries are prohibited from card processing solutions.
-Merchants operating in these industries cannot get payment processing services.
-However, there are many industries that are legal, but due to certain factors, merchants are still considered high-risk.
-In Canada, specialized high-risk processors primarily cater to these merchants.
+Certain industries are legal but are considered high-risk.
+In Canada, specialized high-risk processors cater to merchants from high-risk industries.

 A few of the key reasons that make a Canadian business high risk include the reputation of the industry, the risk of chargebacks, and regulatory challenges.
-Now let’s explore a variety of such reasons in detail.
+Now let’s explore various such reasons in detail.

-• Industry: Certain industries are globally classified as high-risk.
+Certain industries are globally classified as high-risk.
 These merchants can get card processing solutions after strict evaluation.
-Some may also have to undergo a mandatory high-risk registration.
+They may also need to complete a mandatory high-risk registration.
 Every high-risk industry has some challenges associated with credit and reputational risk.
 The list below includes some examples.

-• Antiques & Collectibles businesses sell items that can attract frequent disputes.
-This is because of the pricing, conditions, and authenticity of the items.
-We all understand that even if an item is in perfect condition, it will never be as new as if it came straight from the factory.
+Antiques & Collectibles businesses sell items that can attract frequent disputes.
+These disputes may arise due to pricing, item conditions, and questions about authenticity.
 Customers may feel they paid more than the product was worth, increasing the risk of chargebacks.
 This industry is also infamous because of fraudulent buyers.
 Sometimes fraudsters use stolen credit cards to purchase high-value antique items.
-All this makes Canadian antiques and collectible shops high risk for acquiring banks.
+All this makes Canadian antiques and collectible businesses high risk for acquiring banks.

-• Apparel and clothing shops.
-This may look like a very secure industry, but in reality, it involves a lot of risk for the acquirers.
-In recent years, the apparel industry has started seeing high rates of returns and exchanges.
-Sometimes this may be because of the sizes or colour issue.
-Eventually it contributes to the financial instability of the merchant.
+The clothing business may look like a very secure industry, but in reality, it involves a lot of risk acquirers.
+Recently, the apparel industry has started seeing high rates of returns and exchanges.
+Occasionally, such returns may be due to issues with sizes or colours.
+These issues contribute to the merchant’s financial instability.
 Any boutique that sees the seasonal spike in sales can create fluctuating cash flow.
-This can lead to higher credit risk for the acquiring bank when these customers start asking for refunds.
+These conditions can lead to higher credit risk for the acquiring bank when customers start asking for refunds.

-• CBD Oil & CBD Products.
+CBD products are widely available in Canada.
 Every Canadian CBD entrepreneur is aware of the legal uncertainties surrounding this industry.
 The industry may be legal but is highly regulated, and restrictions do apply.
 The complex structure makes it difficult for processors to support CBD oil merchants.

-• High Chargeback: If a merchant gets above the normal chargebacks, then that merchant becomes a high-risk merchant.
+If a merchant gets above the normal chargebacks, then that merchant becomes a liability for the processor.
 It is important for businesses to ensure that the chargeback ratio always stays under 1%.
 They can take several steps to keep chargebacks below the threshold.

-• High Ticket Size: Certain industries have more than average ticket size.
+Certain industries have more than average ticket size.
 Their monthly sales volume is multiple times that of merchants from low-risk industries.
-Some of the examples include gaming, gambling, export/import, B2B, jewellery, coaching, seminars, crypto trading, forex, and betting advice merchants.
-All these industries are naturally high risk because of the ticket size.
+Some examples include gaming, gambling, exports/imports, B2B, jewellery, coaching, seminars, crypto trading, forex trading, and betting advice merchants.
+All these industries are naturally high risk because of the ticket size and high monthly sales volume.

-Key features of the best high-risk credit card processors in Canada
+Features of high-risk credit card processing accounts in Canada

 It is important for Canadian businesses to consider several factors when selecting a high-risk merchant processor.
-We have listed some here:
+We have listed some of these factors here:

 High-Risk PSP: Not every payment processor works with high-risk merchants.
 Some high-risk merchants in select industries can only be onboarded by specialized payment processors.
 In the payment industry, these processors are also known as high-risk processors.

-Multiple Payment Methods: A provider that offers the ability to accept a variety of payment methods should be the number one choice for merchants.
+Multiple Payment Methods: Merchants should prefer a provider that allows them to accept various payment methods.
 By adding multiple payment methods to the checkout page, merchants increase the chances of transaction success.

-Efficient Settlement Cycle: Most high-risk payment processors in Canada offer a fast settlement cycle.
-This helps ensure better business operations with a healthy cash flow.
+Fast Settlement Cycle: Most high-risk payment processors in Canada offer a rapid settlement cycle.
+This process helps ensure better business operations because of healthy cash flow.

-Easy Integration: Integration must be straightforward.
-The payment processor should provide ready-to-use plugins for popular content management platforms in Canada, like Shopify, Wix, BigCommerce, etc. The payment processor should also provide detailed API information for implementing custom integrations.
+Easy Integration: The integration must be straightforward.
+Your payment processor should provide ready-to-use plugins for popular content management platforms in Canada, like Shopify, Wix, BigCommerce, etc. The payment processor should also provide detailed API information for custom integration.

-Intelligent Merchant Panel: The merchant panel should be easy to use.
-It should have functions for exporting records and uploading chargeback representation documents.
+Advanced Merchant Panel: The merchant panel should be easy to use.
+It should have functions for exporting records and uploading chargeback representment documents.

-Business registration certificate, AOA, and MOA to confirm the business entity.
+The business registration certificate, AOA, and MOA are required to verify the business entity.
 Merchants with any of the following business structures can apply for an account: sole proprietorship, partnership, limited partnership (LP), corporation, limited liability partnership (LLP), not-for-profit organization, and trust.

-For identification purposes, you can send a copy of your national ID, passport, or driver’s license; this should be a photo ID.
+For identification purposes, you can send a copy of your national ID, passport, or driver’s license.

 To confirm the company’s physical address, utility bills are required.
 This can be a telephone, gas, or electricity bill.

-To further assess your business’s financial stability, three recent months of business bank account statements are required.
+To further assess your business’s financial stability, statements from the past three months of your business bank account are required.
 This financial documentation provides insights into your business’s cash flow and financial health.

-Your previous credit card processing statements play a positive role in getting your account approved.
+Your previous statements for credit card processing play a positive role in getting your account approved.
 High-risk acquiring banks prefer to work with businesses that already have experience accepting credit card payments.

 Application Process for High-Risk Payment Processing Account in Canada

+The application process is simple.
+You start with research and apply to a few select providers.
 However, this process can be time-consuming.
-With QuadraPay, you can save a lot of time as we have already established contacts with well-known high-risk processors.
-Although we are not directly involved in setting up your agreements and processing payments for you, we just work as an introducer reseller.
-You negotiate directly with the processors.
-If you choose our recommended solution, then we may make small commissions.
-You can consider it as a reward that we get for all the legwork we do to get you approved.
+With QuadraPay, you can save a lot of time, as we have already established contacts with well-known high-risk processors.
+We are a reseller, and our service allows you to negotiate directly with processors.
+If you choose our recommended solution, then we may receive some commission.
+You can consider it a reward for all the legwork we put in to get you approved.

 FAQ: High-Risk Credit Card Processing in Canada